 G: You know, you Wise Men – and your behavior puts the title into question – are both making too much of all this.
 Remember: “It’s the thought that counts.”

-F: Spoken like a man who’s giving gold.
+F: Spoken like a man who’s giving them gold.

-G: What!
-It’s simply what came to mind.
+G: It is simply what came to mind.

 F: Yeah, right, you big showoff.

 G: You could have brought gold.

 M: “Gold, gold and myrrh.”
 They would certainly remember me then.

 F: Why do you always have to be better than everyone else?

 G: That is not how I thought about it.

 M: “Let’s see.
 What gift should I bring them?
 I know.
 Something that makes everyone else’s gift look terrible and cheap!”